Sign in →

 Alpha-1-antitrypsin (A1A) is the most abundant serum protease inhibitor and inhibits trypsin and elastin, as well as several other proteases.
 The release of proteolytic enzymes from plasma onto organ surfaces and into tissue spaces results in tissue damage unless inhibitors are present.
 Congenital deficiency of A1A is associated with the development of emphysema at an unusually early age and with an increased incidence of neonatal hepatitis, usually progressing to cirrhosis.

+The gene for A1A appears to be coded at a single locus whose alleles are inherited in a co-dominant manner.
 Most normal individuals have the M phenotype (M, M1, or M2).
-Over 99% of M phenotypes are genetically MM.
-In the absence of family studies, the phenotype (M) and quantitative level can be used to infer the genotype (MM).
+Over 99% of M phenotypes are genetically homozygous M (MM).
+In the absence of family studies, the phenotype (M) and quantitative level can be used to infer the genotype MM.
 The most common alleles associated with a quantitative deficiency are Z and S.

 Interpretation